 Representative: Aisha Iqbal Khan

-Bradford South Asian Heritage Forum CIC/Bradford South Asian Festival, is made up by a collective of artists, community organisers, teachers, journalists and others who have come together.
+Bradford South Asian Heritage Forum CIC/Bradford South Asian Festival, is made up of a collective of artists, community organisers, teachers, journalists and others who have come together.
 The festival celebrates their Asian cultural heritage and plays a key role in shaping and enriching communities and cities in the UK.
 The initial month-long festival featured a diverse range of activities, including art, music, dance, and storytelling, while also inviting people to engage in conversations about their lived experiences through historical, contemporary, and geographical perspectives.

-Learn more about the Bradford South Asian Festival →
+Learn more about the Bradford South Asian Festival

 Credits